AliMRBS/magnusshop_project/README.md

 ### 🔧 Admin Features:

 - 📋 **Manage products, categories, brands, orders, payments, reviews, and more**

-# Apps Overview

-To improve readability and scalability, this project consists of six applications.

-## 1. Shop App

-This app includes models for products, product categories, product attributes, and brands.
-It handles product display, categorization, search functionality, filtering, and sorting in its views.

-## 2. MagnusPlus App

-This app manages models related to site subscription packages and their features.
-It also handles subscription purchases.

-## 3. Account App

-Since Django’s default user management models were insufficient for this project, a separate app was created to ensure scalability.
-This app stores user-related data such as identity information, contact details, addresses, and subscription status.
-It also handles login, logout, registration, address management, and profile updates, along with necessary form validations.

-## 4. Cart App

-This app contains the `cart` class, which stores shopping cart items, their quantity, and total price using session-based storage.
-It manages adding, removing, and editing products in the cart.

-## 5. Payment App

-This app includes models related to order processing and manages order creation.

-## 6. Finance App

-This app stores payment transaction details and different payment gateways.
-It also processes transaction creation and verification in its views.
-(Currently, the project is connected to the sandbox mode of the [Aqayepardakht](https://aqayepardakht.ir/) payment gateway, allowing for successful and failed payment testing.)

 # TODO:
 -   [x]	Add product comments section